• cut stem with ooze

 Regulatory Status: Regulated

 There are multiple races and biovars of R. solanacearum and most are not regulated.
-However, one specific strain, called race 3 biovar 2 (R3bv2), is considered an extreme threat to the United States.
+However, one strain called race 3 biovar 2 (R3bv2) is considered an extreme threat to the United States.
 If R. solanacearum race 3 biovar 2 was discovered in Minnesota, actions would be taken to prevent spread and to eradicate the pathogen.

 USDA-APHIS Regulatory Status.